DaanDeMeyer/reproc/README.md

   kill child processes on Windows.

-- While reproc tries its very best to avoid leaking file descriptors into child processes, there are scenario's where it can't guarantee no file descriptors will be leaked to child processes.
+- While reproc tries its very best to avoid leaking file descriptors into child processes, there are scenarios where it can't guarantee no file descriptors will be leaked to child processes.
 See
   [Avoiding resource leaks](#avoiding-resource-leaks) for more information.